HariSekhon/Knowledge-Base/jdbc.md

 downloading the JDBC driver jar file for the specific database and then copying it into the 3rd party drivers directory of the software to pick it up and use it.

+### IP Addresses vs DNS FQDNs

+While hostname in the JDBC connection string examples below are shown as an `x.x.x.x` IP address for simplicity, you should probably replace them with a DNS FQDN instead of an IP address in order to track failovers in High Availability systems like AWS RDS.

 ## MySQL

 <https://dev.mysql.com/downloads/connector/j/>